distancify/handbook/sop/release-manager/saas.md

 1. Rename the work item according to the approved version, for example `v66.1`
 2. Set Release status to `Ready for production`
+3. Request a deploy risk assessment from a Senior developer
-3. Create a new release work item for the next release, following [Create Release Board Item](#create-release-board-item)
+4. Create a new release work item for the next release, following [Create Release Board Item](#create-release-board-item)
-4. Contact client and decide on a release date Although deploys are generally seamless, it's always good to pick a time based on user activities, to avoid uneccessary interruptions in case there's a problem
+5. Contact client and decide on a release date Although deploys are generally seamless, it's always good to pick a time based on user activities, to avoid uneccessary interruptions in case there's a problem

 ## Deploy to Production